A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Introduction

 As is observed in \cite{RoaldM2019}, in DCOPF, very few line limit constraints are ever tight, even accounting for variation in both demand and generation costs.
 In other words, in practice, transmission networks are rarely congested.
 Thus, it is not unexpected that the network flow restriction bound appears to be high quality.
 In addition, we find that we can obtain this bound within 20 minutes, even on large-scale networks with difficult-to-solve attack budgets.
 Though this is likely because capaciated network flow is a familiar and highly-optimized problem for commercial solvers, it is worth mentioning that network flow interdiction is itself a well-studied problem with some promising theoretical results which might eventually be applied to solve the network flow restriction.
 For example, \cite{ChestnutZ2017} give an approximation algorithm for an interdiction problem where the attacker eliminates edges in order to minimize the maximum $s$-$t$ flow.
 With slight modifications (i.e., modeling generators and loads with mock lines to a super source and super sink respectively), the network flow restriction can be modeled as a maximum $s$-$t$ flow, so \cite{ChestnutZ2017} and other combinatorial methods are applicable to it.

-In the remainder of this paper, we introduce the worst-case relay attack model in Section~\ref{sec:formulation}, introduce the network flow restriction in Section~\ref{sec:nf-restriction}, state the main theoretical results related to it in Section~\ref{sec:theoretical-results}, present a computational study demonstrating its efficacy in Section~\ref{sec:computational-results}, provide concluding thoughts in Section~\ref{sec:conclusions}.
+In summary, our contributions are: \begin{enumerate} \item A theoretical analysis of the network flow lower bound showing its quality on uncongested networks, and \item A computational study on 16 networks of various size and levels of congestion, showing both that the network flow lower bound scales well computationally and that the quality of the bound is comparable to that of methods using heuristic bounds on the dual variables of DCOPF, even for congested networks where the theoretical results do not hold. \end{enumerate} In the remainder of this paper, we introduce the worst-case relay attack model in Section \ref{sec:formulation}, introduce the network flow restriction in Section~\ref{sec:nf-restriction}, state the main theoretical results related to it in Section \ref{sec:theoretical-results}, present a computational study demonstrating its efficacy in Section \ref{sec:computational-results}, and provide concluding thoughts in Section \ref{sec:conclusions}.